ringcentral/engage-voice-api-docs/docs/redshift-db.md

 # About Redshift Database Access

+!!! danger "Critcal Notice!!"
+    The Redshift Database Access only operates on Prebuilt Reports.
+Since Prebuilt Reports have been [discontinued](https://support.ringcentral.com/engagevoice/analytics/voice-analytics-intro-scheduled-reports.html), the use of the Redshift Database Access will be for legacy reporting only.

+!!! info "Purchasing Redshift Database Access"
+    The Redshift Database Access is a chargeable item and must be granted by your account manager.
+Please reach out to your account manager to purchase and activate the Redshift Database Access.

+!!! warning "Not for Engage Omni"
+    The Redshift Database Access is not suitable for Engage Omni.
+If you are a new Engage Omni user, please use the [Historical reports and dashboards](https://support.ringcentral.com/engagevoice/analytics/historical-reports-dashboards.html) instead for your reporting purposes.

 When accessing the Redshift Historical Database you will be provided with a username, password, schema name and JDBC connection URL.
 The credentials will only enable a user to read/query from the database.
 There are also limitations as to the number of connections (5) and time that a query can run (5 minutes) before they are refused or terminated respectfully.

 With the aforementioned credentials you can create a connection to the historical database with your choice of client.
 This client will need to support either a Postgres or preferably the Redshift JDBC driver.